dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide/ui-configurations.md

 layer.setDefaultStyle(styleID)
 ```

-## How to Add clickable Torchlight Button
+## How to add clickable Torchlight Button

 In the `cameraView`, there is a build-in clickable torch button that can control the status of the torchlight.
-By invoking APIs, you can control the parameters such as position, size and icon of the button.
+By invoking the proper API in the `DCECameraView` class, you can control the parameters such as position, size, icon, and visibility of the button.

-To display the torch button on the UI:
+To display the torch button:

 <div class="sample-code-prefix"></div>
 >- Objective-C